A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Penalized Q-shared Algorithm

 It is natural to also consider $L_{1}$ regularization.
 However, $L_{1}$ regularized regression, or the lasso \citep{hastie2009elements}, is generally applied for the purposes of variable selection or denoising; in the context of Q-shared, we are simply attempting to improve variability in parameter estimates at the cost of bias.
-This is a task best suited for $L_{2}$ regularization, and so we leave $L_{1}$ regularization to future work.
+This is a task best suited for $L_{2}$ regularization.